hahusahin/loan_payback_prediction/README.md

 # LendingClub Loan Prediction using Neural Networks

 ### Goal
-Given historical data on loans with information on whether or not the borrower defaulted (charge-off), can we build a model that can predict wether or nor a borrower will pay back their loan?
+Given historical data on loans with information on whether or not the borrower defaulted (charge-off), can we build a model that can predict wether a borrower will pay back their loan or not?

 ### Data Description
 * The dataset has a total of 396030 observations (very big) with 27 variables.